TyloRoberts/fosvis/README.md

 * For the ORF layer, if more than 3 overlap, then any more are not shown in the image
 * Whether the link pinches in the middle or not is as a result of link position data having the orign\_start > or < the origin\_end and the terminus\_start > or < the terminus\_end
 * The chromosome name used will be the sequence id from the fasta file up to (not including) the first space if there is a space in the fasta sequence id.
 Thus, make sure for every sequence every header is unique up to the first space.
-* Circos indexing is weird:
+* Circos indexing:
 	* The circos software takes each bp position to be a range
-	* If your karyotype starts at 1 (used in fosvis) the first position would be the range from 1 - 2, the 2nd would be the range from 2 - 3
+	* If your karyotype starts at 1 (as in fosvis) the first position would be the range from 1 - 2, the 2nd would be the range from 2 - 3

 ## References